Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Sign stable matrices

-We will not discuss the derivation of the conditions Eqs.~(\ref{eq:cond1}) and (\ref{eq:cond2}), as these can be found in detail in Refs.~\cite{quirk1965qualitative, jeffries1977matrix}.
-However, we discuss a few notable examples of sign stable matrices, and show explicitly that they are sign stable.
-In particular, we consider the adjacency matrices of \begin{itemize} \item {\it Oriented tree graphs}: these are the adjacency matrices of tree graphs with unidirectional edges, as sketched in Panel (a) of Fig.~\ref{fig:sketch_sign_stable}.
+\item {\it Oriented tree graphs}: these are the adjacency matrices of tree graphs with unidirectional edges, as sketched in Panel (b) of Fig.~\ref{fig:sketch_sign_stable}.
 The unidirectionality of the edges implies

 and hence Eq.~(\ref{eq:cond1}), and the absence of cycles in a tree graph implies condition Eq.~(\ref{eq:cond2}).
 The sign stability of oriented tree graphs follows readily from the following two facts: (i) all eigenvalues of oriented tree graphs are equal to zero \cite{neri2019spectral, sachs1980spectra}, which is a direct consequence of the Coefficients Theorem for Directed Graphs, see~\ref{app:signstab2}; (ii) the oriented tree property is preserved in the equivalence class $\mathcal{M}$ generated by an oriented tree graph.

 \item {\it Husimi trees built out of unidirectional feed-forward cycles}: these are Husimi trees built out of motifs that are feedforward cycles, as illustrated in Panel (c) of Fig.~\ref{fig:sketch_sign_stable}.
 Adjacency matrices of such graphs are sign stable for exactly the same reason as the adjacency matrices of oriented tree graphs: (i) $\lambda_j=0$ for all values of $j$, see~\ref{app:signstab2}; (ii) the orientedness and feedforward structure are preserved in the equivalence class $\mathcal{M}$ generated by Husimi trees built out of unidirectional feed-forward cycles.

-\item {\it Nondirected tree graphs with antagonistic interactions}: this is a tree graph with predator-prey edges, i.e., $M_{ij}> 0 \Leftrightarrow M_{ji} < 0$ for all $i\neq j$, as illustrated in Panel (b) of Fig.~\ref{fig:sketch_sign_stable}.
-The condition (\ref{eq:cond1}) ensues from the antagonistic nature of the edges, and the condition (\ref{eq:cond2}) from the absence of cycles in a tree graph implies condition.

-The sign stability of nondirected tree graphs with antagonistic interactions follows from the fact that (i) tree graphs with antagonistic interactions and negative diagonal elements have eigenvalues with negative real part, as we show in~\ref{app:signstab} and \ref{app:signstabdiag3}; (ii) the antagonistic nature of the interactions is preserved in the equivalence class $\mathcal{M}$ generated by an antagonistic tree graph.
+Note that, if on this graph structure we consider instead antagonistic interactions, as shown in Panel (b) of Fig.~\ref{fig:sketch_not_sign_stable}, the condition Eq.~(\ref{eq:cond2}) will not be satisfied anymore as feedback loops are created, and the corresponding ensemble of matrices cannot be said to be sign stable.

 \end{itemize}

 Note that not all sign stable matrices are tree graphs or Husimi trees.
 Let's comment on a couple of simple notable examples to illustrate how general is the concept of sign stability.
 An upper-diagonal matrix with negative entries on the diagonal is a sign stable matrix on any graph structure, even fully connected, as all eigenvalues correspond to the element on the diagonal.
 On the other hand, antisymmetric matrices for which the entries satisfy $M_{ij}=-M_{ji}$ and $M_{ii}=0$, are not sign-(marginally)stable, although having all imaginary eigenvalues, similarly to antagonistic tree graphs with zero diagonal entries (see~\ref{app:signstab}).
 The reason is that, at variance with antagonistic tree graphs with zero diagonal entries, most matrices in the corresponding equivalence class $\mathcal{M}$ of antisymmetric matrices are not marginally stable, because they are not antisymmetric and their eigenvalues can have nonnull (positive and negative) real parts.